OpenSextant/SolrTextTagger/QUICK_START.md

 The critical part up-front is to define the "tag" field type.
 There are many many ways to configure text analysis; and we're not going to get into those choices here.
 But an important bit is the ConcatenateFilterFactory at the end of the index analyzer chain.
-Another important bit for performance is postingsFormat=Memory (resulting in compact FST based in-memory data structures vs. going to disk every time).
+Another important bit for performance is postingsFormat=FST50 (resulting in compact FST based in-memory data structures vs. going to disk every time).

 Schema configuration: